-Author and investor Tim Ferriss took some time off from his 4-hour work week to give the first keynote on Day 3 of The Next Web Conference.
+Author and investor Tim Ferriss took some time off from his four hour workweek to give the first keynote on day three at TNW Conference 2010.

 - When you try to please everyone, you end up alienating the more valuable people